danjulio/gCore/Arduino/readme.md

 1. Adafruit_GFX
 2. TFT_eSPI for gCore

-Results should look like the following.
+Results should look like the following (open the serial monitor at 115200 baud).

 ```
 Benchmark                Time (microseconds)